skeyll/SynicSugar/docs/content/SynicSugar.MatchMake/MatchMakeManager/ReconnectLobby.md

 ### Description
 Back to disconnected lobby.
-If user can't find or can't join the lobby, return false.<br>
+If user can't find or can't join the lobby, return false.<br> The User can't also go back to an empty Lobby.
+They can join to living one.<br>
 LobbyID is saved after finishing matchmake and deleted after leaving lobby by SynicSugar.<br>
 So, after starting game or moving to main manu, should get lobbyID.
 Then, if LobbyID exists, call this. <br>